MR-Rafael2005/ps2-DevKit/README.md

 # PS2-DevKit

-A complete PlayStation 2 Development Kit with everything you need to develop homebrew applications and games for the PS2.
+A complete PlayStation 2 Development Kit(I think) with everything you need to develop homebrew applications and games(maybe) for the PS2.
 This package includes the SDK (though old, it works), CD/DVD Generator, and PS2Link networking tools.
-SDL is present, and there is potential to explore RenderWare integration for game engines.
+SDL is present, and I intend to see if it is possible to implement the RenderWare 3.5 (Obtained from the DUMMY file of the BloodRoar 4 Game).

 ## CONTENTS